SaladTechnologies/salad-recipes/README.md

 10. Finally, create a pull request with your changes, and ensure that the Salad team reviews and approves your recipe.

 Explore the other recipes in the `recipes/` directory to see how they are structured and [what files they include](#recipes).

+#### Troubleshooting Common Issues

+- If you encounter issues with the recipe CLI tool, ensure that you have Node.js 20+ installed and that you have run `npm install` to install the necessary dependencies.
+- If your recipe uses the container gateway, ensure that your application is configured to listen on ipv6, which typically means the hostname should be set to `::` or `*` depending on your server.
+- If your recipe uses the container gateway, make sure to use a readiness probe to ensure that traffic is not sent to the container until it is ready to handle requests.
+This can be done by adding a `readinessProbe` to your `container-group.json` file.

 ### Using Variables in Recipe Readmes